LubomyrUE4/node-test/README.md

 [![image.png](https://i.postimg.cc/638jqh48/image.png)](https://postimg.cc/HcC4PX2m)

-27. That is it, in order to test that everything is working, we should open the load balancer address, in my case - `http://44.242.131.253` and see that it is working without any additional ports.
+27. That is it, in order to test the application, we should open the load balancer address, in my case - `http://44.242.131.253` and see that it is working without any additional ports.